voxpupuli/agtm/types-and-providers.md

 We start our provider by creating the Puppet::Type definition with .provide(:ssh) added.
 We also set up a command.
 Behind the scenes this finds appropriate executables within the system path.
-It does so in a generic, cross operating system, way so this works for Linux or
+It does so in a generic, cross-operating-system way so this works for Linux or Windows [COMMENT]:
-Windows:

 ```
 Puppet::Type.type(:ssh_tunnel).provide(:ssh) do